drone/docs/content/enterprise/usage.md

 # How can I see the license expiration date?

-Find the repository count using the `/varz` endpoint
+Find the license expiration date using the `/varz` endpoint

 ```
 {"license": {"kind":"standard", "expire_at": "2020-08-18"}}